apache/kyuubi/docs/deployment/high_availability_guide.md

 Running Kyuubi in HA mode is to use groups of computers or containers that support SQL query service on Kyuubi that can be reliably utilized with a minimum amount of down-time.
 Kyuubi operates by using [Apache ZooKeeper](https://zookeeper.apache.org/) to harness redundant service instances in groups that provide continuous service when one or more components fail.

 Without HA, if a server crashes, Kyuubi will be unavailable until the crashed server is fixed.
-With HA, this situation will be remedied by hardware/software faults auto detecting, and immediately anther Kyuubi service instance will be ready to serve without requiring human intervention.
+With HA, this situation will be remedied by hardware/software faults auto detecting, and immediately another Kyuubi service instance will be ready to serve without requiring human intervention.

 ## High Availability Mode Types